mkowaleff/Advent-Of-Code-Solutions/README.md

 # Advent-Of-Code-Solutions

-These are the algorithms I made and used for the Advent of Code challenge in December 2017
+These are the algorithms I wrote and used to solve for the Advent of Code challenges in December 2017

 The original questions can be found [here](https://adventofcode.com/).